awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

       ggc_user or [ggc_group root tty] don't have ro permission on the file: /dev/tty0
   ```

   **A:** This error indicates that the Lambda process doesn't have permission to access the specified resource\.
-The solution is to change the file permission of the resource so that Lambda can access it\. \(See [Group Owner File Access Permission](access-local-resources.md#lra-group-owner) for details\)\.
+The solution is to change the file permission of the resource so that Lambda can access it\. \(See [Group owner file access permission](access-local-resources.md#lra-group-owner) for details\)\.
 + **Q:** When I configure `/var/run` as a volume resource, why does the Lambda function fail to start with an error message in the runtime\.log:

   ```